billie66/tech_doc/bash/linuxcmd.md

     billie@billie-ThinkPad:/$ file initrd.img
     initrd.img: symbolic link to `boot/initrd.img-2.6.35-28-generic'

+### df command

+check the file system disk space usage

+    billie@~$ df
+    Filesystem           1K-blocks      Used Available Use% Mounted on /dev/sda6             48060296   8326856  37292072  19% /
+    none                    984616       304    984312   1% /dev
+    none                    992440     20960    971480   3% /dev/shm
+    none                    992440        96    992344   1% /var/run
+    none                    992440         0    992440   0% /var/lock
+    /dev/sda7             75512952   1250540  70426508   2% /home
+    billie@~$ df /home
+    Filesystem           1K-blocks      Used Available Use% Mounted on /dev/sda7             75512952   1250540  70426508   2% /home

+### type command

+type, will help you know if a command, is an alias, a built-in command or an independent command installed in your PC.

+    billie@~$ type type
+    type is a shell builtin
+    billie@~$ type -a ls
+    ls is aliased to `ls --color=auto'
+    ls is /bin/ls
+    billie@~$

+If the `-a` option is used, type returns all of the places that contain an executable named file.
+This includes aliases and functions, if and only if the `-p` option is not also used.

 ### find command

 I want to read the source code of the _mutt_ mail client, so I need _ctags_ to